Discrimination against drug addicts: Drugs and HIV infection

-Among injecting drug users, the incidence of HIV infection is higher than among other drug addicts, however punitive and discriminatory measures against drug addicts are not able to eliminate either the spread of drug addiction or HIV.
-Researchers say that around 90% of people that choose to inject drugs have missed prior opportunities for HIV testing that were provided.
+Among people who use drugs intravenously, the incidence of HIV and Hepatitis C infection is higher than among those who administer drugs through other routes.
+However punitive and discriminatory measures against people who use drugs are not able to eliminate either the spread of drug addiction or HIV.
+Researchers say that around 90% of people who choose to inject drugs have missed prior opportunities for HIV testing that were provided.
+This is why annual screening for Hep C and HIV is recommended for patients who use drugs.
+Also, in states where it is legal, people may use syringe service programs, or use at safe consumption sites.
+Also, patients may employ other harm reduction measures, such as employing aseptic technique, to reduce their risk of exposure to infectious disease.
+The website NextDistro has harm reduction resources for people who use drugs to minimize the risk associated with intravenous use.

 Regional patterns

 Africa

-Africa has an estimated number 28 million substance users.
-This number is impacted by the rising availability of injection-based drugs such as heroin, cocaine, and methamphetamines.
-Socio-demographic factors are often primary determinants of the health status of drug users.
-These factors contribute to individual drug use behaviors such as the sharing of needles and the solicitation of sex in exchange for police protection or more drugs.
+In Africa, approximately 28 million people use substances.
+This number is impacted by the rising availability of drugs that can be administered intraveneously such as heroin, cocaine, and methamphetamine.
+Socio-demographic factors are often primary determinants of the health status of people who use drugs.
+These factors contribute to an individual's drug use behaviors such as the sharing of needles and the solicitation of sex in exchange for police protection or more drugs.
 Nutritional status, family support, stigma/discrimination, adherence to medication, and recovery from addiction are also impacted by these socio-demographic factors.
-Research shows that the majority of drug users transition from the use of non-injection substances to injection substances or use both simultaneously.
+Research shows that the majority of people who use drugs transition from the use of non-soluble substances s to substances that can be used intravenously or end up using both simultaneously.

 Kenya

 In Kenya there is a link between injection-related discrimination, mental health, physical health, and the quality of life for those who inject drugs.
-The rates of discrimination are linked to higher levels of psychological distress and risk behaviors.
-Women in Kenya account for 10% of drug users.
-These women tend to experience the regular discrimination faced by drug users in addition to gender related discrimination.
+The rates of discrimination are linked to higher levels of psychological distress and risky behaviors.
+Women in Kenya account for 10% of people who use drugs.
+These women tend to experience typical discrimination faced by people who use drugs in addition to gender-related discrimination.
 Levels of discrimination are often higher for those that are also HIV positive.